The Best Places To See Autumn Leaves in Melbourne & Victoria 2025

 Fawkner Park, South Yarra

-The Melbourne CBD is only a short tram ride away from this popular park in South Yarra.
-Originally constructed in 1875, the paths, avenues, and lawns now feature established Moreton Bay Fig, elm, poplar, and oak plantings that turn golden in autumn.
+The Melbourne CBD is just a short tram ride away from this popular park in South Yarra.
+Originally constructed in 1875, the paths, avenues, and lawns feature established Moreton Bay Fig, elm, poplar, and oak plantings that turn golden in autumn.
 While you're there, check out the three distinct playgrounds for kids; the one in the middle of the park is specifically for young children.
 In the areas set aside for off-leash play, you can also let your dog have a run around.

 Ardrie Park, Malvern East